Are your kitten’s ears too big for their face, or their paws too big for their body? Those are sure signs that they have some more growing to do!

 There are multiple stages to kitten growth, but veterinarians consider cats to be “adult” when they’re 1 year or older.
-This means that by your kitten’s first birthday, he should be eating adult cat food.
-(Preferably you’ll begin transitioning a little before his first birthday.)
+This means that by your kitten’s first birthday, they should be eating adult cat food.
+(Preferably you’ll begin transitioning a little before their first birthday.)

 Unfortunately, female kittens can go into their first heat cycle as young as 4-5 months of age—which means kittens are capable of carrying kittens.
 That’s why you should spay and neuter your cats early!

 When do cats stop growing – typically?

 Even if your cat is considered an adult at 1 year of age, does that mean they have stopped growing?
 Ask veterinarians “when do cats stop growing?” and you’ll likely receive answers that range from 9 months old to 2 years old.

 Kittens grow the most in the first 6 months of life.
 In fact, healthy kittens grow 8 times their size in just about 8 weeks!
 By approximately 1 year old, cats will weigh at or around their adult weight, which typically ranges from 7 to 15 pounds depending on the breed.
 Of course, that doesn’t include cats that become overweight.
 (Sadly, 60-70% of cats in the U.S. are considered overweight to obese.)

 Some cats take years to reach their full size

 While the typical house cat stops growing around 1 year old, certain cat breeds take years to reach full maturity.
 Cats of these breeds tend to be larger in size (though that isn’t always the case) than the average domestic cat.